swcarpentry/r-novice-gapminder/episodes/05-data-structures-part2.md

 Notice the comma with nothing before it, indicating we want to keep all of the rows.

-Alternatively, we can drop the column by using the index name.
+Alternatively, we can drop the column by using the index name and the `%in%` operator.
+The `%in%` operator goes through each element of its left argument, in this case the names of `cats`, and asks, "Does this element occur in the second argument?"

 ~~~